M.D.

 2023-present Assistant Clinical Professor, Division of Urology and Urologic Oncology, Department of Surgery, City of Hope, Glendora and Arcadia, CA

-Away from the clinic, Dr. Burton enjoys spending time with her two sons, walking in the San Gabriel Mountains, running and visiting the beach.
+Outside of work, Dr. Burton enjoys time with her two young sons, running along the coast, hiking in the San Gabriel Mountains, and taking in the peace of the beach.